← All posts

 Conversion Tracking Tied to Your CRM

-Here is where most accounts quietly fall apart.
+This is where most accounts fall apart.
 They count a form fill or a phone call as a conversion and stop there.
-But a form is not a customer, and a fifteen-second call is not revenue.
-If your conversion data stops at the lead, you are still optimizing for a number that does not pay you.
+But a form isn't a customer, and a fifteen-second call isn't revenue.
+If your conversion data stops at the lead, you are still optimizing for a number that doesn't pay you.

 The version that actually works connects Google Ads to your CRM so that the platform learns which clicks became real customers, not just which clicks became leads.
-When closed-won deals flow back into the ad account, the bidding starts chasing revenue instead of form fills.
+Google supports this directly through offline conversion import, which feeds closed-won deals back into the ad account.
+When that happens, the bidding starts chasing revenue instead of form fills.
 You stop celebrating campaigns that generate a pile of junk leads and start funding the keywords that produce customers who sign.
-That feedback loop is the single highest-leverage thing you can build, and it is the backbone of how we approach digital marketing for clients across South Florida.
+That feedback loop is the highest-leverage thing you can build, and it's the backbone of how we approach digital marketing for clients across South Florida.

 Getting there takes a few practical pieces working in concert.
 You need conversion actions that fire only on real outcomes, not on every page view.
 You need a way to mark which leads actually closed, whether that lives in a full CRM or a disciplined spreadsheet your sales team keeps current.
 And you need enough patience to let the data accumulate before you trust it, because a feedback loop built on three conversions will steer you off a cliff.
 None of this is glamorous, which is precisely why most accounts skip it and stay stuck reporting clicks.